onyx-platform/onyx/doc/user-guide/peer-config.md

 ##### `onyx.peer/join-failure-back-off`

 Number of ms to wait before trying to rejoin the cluster after a previous join attempt has aborted.

+##### `onyx.messaging/completion-buffer-size`

+The number of messages to buffer in the core.async channel for completing messages on an input task.

 ### Peer Full Example